• Facebook

 • Look for a fresh, fruity white wine like a Gewurztraminer or a Sauvignon Blanc.

-If you loved this Chicken Cobb Salad recipe I would appreciate it so much if you would give it a star review!
+If you loved this chicken cobb salad I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 OVERHEAD SHOT OF CHICKEN COBB SALAD IN WHITE BOWL NEXT TO VINAIGRETTE.